python4astronomers/python4astronomers/source/installation/python_install.rst

 and then you get an installer for your OS (Mac, Linux, or Windows).
 Read `64 versus 32 bit`_ if you aren't sure if your CPU is 64-bit.

-By default Anaconda is installed into your home directory (no root acress required), but you can pick another location if you wish.
+By default Anaconda is installed into your home directory (no root access required), but you can pick another location if you wish.
 To use the Anaconda python installation, simply add that directory to your path, following the instructions on the Anaconda page.